Report Card Comments for Behavior: Preschool and Pre-K Examples

 When you sit down to write your report cards, all your data is ready.
 You can easily generate honest, professional comments.

-Gregory Lebed is a 3rd grade teacher with 20+ years of K-8 experience and a Registered Behavior Technician (RBT) certification.
+Gregory Lebed is a 3rd grade teacher with 20+ years of K-8 experience and a former Registered Behavior Technician (RBT).
 He built ShortHand to help teachers spend less time on paperwork and more time teaching.

 Try ShortHand Free →